MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 | single ewitch (compute only) | not supported| enabled | enabled |
 | two switches | not supported | enabled | enabled |

-### Resume the wizard

-You are now ready to configure your cluster networking.
+You are now ready to resume the wizard and configure your cluster networking.
 Let's begin:

 1. Select **Next: Networking**.
 1. Under **Verify the network adapters**, wait until green checkboxes appear next to each adapter, then select **Next**.